-Greater Springfield's industrial and office markets show positive signs of recovering marketplace
+Greater Springfield’s office and industrial markets continue to experience increased interest and activity with positive signs of a recovering marketplace.

 Greater Springfield’s office market place has experienced measurable increased market activity in 2013.
 After a long period of less than favorable market conditions Greater Springfield’s office market has begun to see positive signs of an improving market place as evident by increased lease activity of a measurable level.